Lecture: Tuesdays and Thursdays, 1:30-2:45 pm

 Your responsibilities for the course are:

-Reactions to the readings: Each student will be expected to post a short question or comment on each of the readings before the class in which the reading is discussed.
-The reactions are expected to demonstrate that you have read and thought about the article.
-You can skip up to five reactions without penalty; after that, every missed reaction will be penalized with a single point.
-Particularly thoughtful reactions will be rewarded with an extra credit point, up to a maximum of 5 points.
+Reactions to the readings: As a component of the participation grade, each student will be expected to post one short question or comment on the readings to Piazza every week.
+The reactions to a reading are due before the class in which the reading is discussed.
+Your reactions are expected to demonstrate that you have read and thought about the article.
+You can skip up to three weeks without penalty; after that, every missed reaction will be penalized with a single point.
+Reactions (or comments on other students' reactions) that are particularly thoughtful or comments on other students' reactions, will be rewarded with an extra credit point, up to a maximum of 3 points.

 Laptop policy: Cognitive scientists have found that laptop use in the classroom can lead to lower test scores: